Snipe Hansen

-Roy Emil Frederick "Snipe" Hansen (February 21, 1907 – September 11, 1978) was a left-handed pitcher in Major League Baseball.
+Roy Emil Frederick "Snipe" Hansen (February 21, 1907 – September 11, 1978) was an American left-handed pitcher in Major League Baseball.
 In a five-season major league career, he played for the Philadelphia Phillies and the St. Louis Browns.
 He was officially listed as standing 6 ft 3 in and weighing 195 lb.

 After opening his minor league career in the Chicago Cubs system, Hansen was purchased by the Phillies in 1930, playing for them that season and from 1932 to 1935.
 He won 22 games and lost 44 for the Philadelphia club, posting a 4.84 earned run average in 599 innings and splitting time between the starting rotation and the bullpen.
 Late in his major league career, he played a short time for the Browns, losing one game before returning to the minors at the end of his career.

 Early years

 Roy Emil Frederick Hansen was born in Chicago on February 21, 1907.
 He acquired his nickname during his first spring training with the Chicago Cubs, when the team prepared for the season on Catalina Island, southwest of Los Angeles.
 Jim Vitti, author of The Cubs on Catalina, told of Hansen's trip to the bottom of a canyon on the island, led by two teammates who gave him a burlap bag and disappeared, ostensibly to flush out the snipe.
 Hours later, he returned to the hotel "where he found the entire Cub team waiting for him in the lobby, falling over with laughter".
 The "Snipe" moniker remained with him for the remainder of his career.